What The CPUC Wants You To Know About Solar

 The Key Changes In The New Version

 Consumers must sign the new guide electronically or by hand (wet-sign).
-The salesperson must disclose the language used in the sales presentation.
-They must provide license information from the California State Licensing Board, and their Home Improvement Sales Registration Number.
+The salesperson must disclose the language used in the sales presentation and provide license information from the California State Licensing Board, including their Home Improvement Sales Registration Number.
 You have rights, and you should know them.

-The California Public Utilities Commission recommends that you read the guide 48 hours prior to signing any contracts.
-They want you to have ample time to read it and make a sound decision.
+The CPUC California Public Utilities Commission recommends reading the guide 48 hours before signing any contracts.
+They want you to have ample time to read it so it can help you make a sound decision.

 Download The New Guide Now